Network Inspection for Detecting Strategic Attacks: Game-Theoretic Analysis

-This result generalizes the equilibrium characterization of prior results on security games.
-Indeed, our MSC/MSP-based characterization of NE applies to any detection model for which the equality $\smsc = \semm$ holds.
-In Table~\ref{List_games}, we list some of the classical models that fall into this category, and compare their features with those of our game.
-The table highlights the flexibility of our detection model $\mathcal{G} = (\nodes,\edges,\{\set{i}, \ i \in \nodes\})$, and compares the combinatorial objects underlying our equilibrium characterization with their settings.
-Importantly, our results generalize the players' equilibrium strategies to the case where they have multiple resources.
+\rev{In fact, this} result generalizes the equilibrium characterization of prior results on \rev{a class of} security games.
+Indeed, our MSC/MSP-based characterization of NE applies to any detection model for which $\smsc = \semm$ holds.
+In Table~\ref{List_games}, we list some of the classical models \rev{reported in the literature} that fall in this category, and compare their features with those of the game \rev{$\Gamma$}.
+The table \rev{also} compares the combinatorial objects underlying our equilibrium characterization with their settings. \rev{Thus, our analysis generalizes the equilibrium analysis of these security games when both players have multiple resources.}